FailAcademy/learning/adp-vancouver/_lessons/week-05/01-intro-to-meteor.md

 **Design an application platform:**

-Split into two groups and create your ideal application platform, on paper.
+Split into two groups.
+Imagine you're planning an application platform for *other developers* to use.
 Your platform should be geared towards developers who want to create Web Apps and should include all the necessary components.
+Feel free to **invent or imagine technology or solutions that don't currently exist**

 When you've come up with a platform design, then come up with a marketing plan for your platform.
 When you have a marketing plan, you'll present it to the class.
 Your plan should highlight all of the reasons developers should choose your platform, over their own custom solution.